Al-Muttaqi: Biography

 Al-Muttaqi was the son of al-Muqtadir and his concubine named Khalub also known as Zuhra.
 She was a Greek, and was the mother of Ibrahim (the future Caliph al-Muttaqi).
 His full name was Ibrahim ibn Jaʿfar al-Muqtadir and his kunya Abu Ishaq.
+He had a striking appearance: blue eyes, red hair and a very pale clear complexion.
+A man of ascetic habits, he devoted himself to fasting and eschewed worldly pleasures like wine and love, famously asserting that his only desired companion was the Qur'an.

 Of such little importance the Caliphate had become by now that when the previous Caliph al-Radi died, Bajkam, amir al-umara (Amir of Amirs), contented himself with despatching to Baghdad his secretary, who assembled the chief men to elect a successor.
 The choice fell on the deceased Caliph's brother al-Muttaqi, who assumed the office after it had been some days vacant; and whose first act was to send a banner and dress of honor to Bajkam, a needless confirmation of his rank.

 Bajkam, before returning to Wasit, where he now held his court, went out on a hunting party, and met his death at the hands of a band of marauding Kurds.
 The Capital again became the scene of renewed anarchy.